Scientific Discovery in the Age of AI and Supercomputing: Discussion

-Science has always been a stratified system \cite{Jones2008} but the imbalance is deepening as industry and elite institutions tighten their grip on the most transformative technologies (AI included) \cite{Ahmed2023}.
+As scientific challenges grow more complex, access to cutting-edge computational tools is no longer a luxury but a prerequisite for frontier research.
+The compute needed to train and operate state-of-the-art AI models is growing rapidly – doubling every five months, according to estimates \cite{EpochAI}.
+The problem though is not the available capacity, but rather where that capacity is located and who can use it.
+Science has always been a stratified system \cite{Jones2008} but the imbalance is deepening as industry and elite institutions tighten their grip on the most transformative technologies (AI and HPC included) \cite{Ahmed2023}.
 Drawing on data from the Top500 list [see \hyperref[sm:computing_capacity]{SM}], we find that supercomputing capacity is clustering within a handful of countries (\hyperref[fig:3]{Figure 3a-b}).
 Emerging economies barely register.
 The divide is even starker for AI-specific systems: as of April 2025, the United States accounts for roughly 75\% of global AI supercomputing power, followed by China at around 15\%.
 Industry dominance is also accelerating, with AI supercomputers in the private sector now outpacing those in academia and government \cite{Pilz2025}.
 A similar pattern emerges in AI and HPC research itself: the global distribution of publications is highly skewed, and inequality between countries has risen sharply over the past decade, even though overall research output in other scientific domains has remained comparatively stable or slightly less concentrated (\hyperref[fig:3]{Figure 3c–d}).
+Growth in AI- and HPC-, and AI+HPC-related publications has likewise been concentrated in a small number of scientific systems, led by China and the United States [see \hyperref[sm:figure_sm4]{SM}].
+While computational capacity remains heavily concentrated in these two countries, the EU27 aggregate maintains high competitiveness, establishing a strong presence in AI+HPC scientific output (\hyperref[fig:3]{Figure 3d–e}).
+Moreover, countries with greater computational capacity consistently produce more breakthrough publications (\hyperref[fig:3]{Figure 3e}).
+Together, these findings suggest that the scientific opportunities created by AI and HPC are increasingly concentrated in countries with the greatest computational resources, raising concerns that unequal access to compute may reinforce existing disparities in scientific leadership.